Communist League (Denmark)

+The party maintained between 300 and 350 active members from 1973 until it was dissolved in 1980 when its members rejoined VS.

+History

-The Leninist Fraction had emerged in 1970, due to the disillusionment of a faction within VS that wanted a stronger focus on labour struggles.
+The "Leninist Fraction" had emerged in 1970, following the disillusionment of a faction within VS that wanted a stronger focus on labour struggles.
 The faction was able to push through a new party programme and win leadership of VS at the fourth VS congress in 1971.
 VS then plunged into factional infighting.
 The conflicts reached their peak at the fifth congress in November 1972, after which the faction left VS. In fact, the faction was able to gather a majority of the delegates at the 1972 congress, but in spite of this they opted to leave VS and form a new organization on the grounds that it was not possible to build a militant and revolutionary organization cohabitating with hippies and anti-trade union tendencies.
 Around 300 VS members followed the faction to found KF, leaving VS with just around 300 members.